Yuta-KTD/cclog_output/README.md

 ```

 This command will:
-- Process all `.jsonl` files in the project's Claude logs directory
+- Process the **latest 30** `.jsonl` files in the project's Claude logs directory (sorted by modification time)
 - Create filtered Markdown files (with empty messages removed) in the `claude_chat` directory
 - Show progress for each file processed
 - Skip invalid or corrupted session files
 - Provide a summary of processed and skipped files

+**Note**: The 30-file limit helps keep processing time reasonable and focuses on recent conversations.
+If you have more than 30 session files, only the most recently modified ones will be processed.

 ## Requirements